Global Gateway link

 Corporate managementIn order to respond immediately to changes in the business environment, achieve sustainable growth, and increase corporate value, it is necessary to make swift management decisions.

-Law and risk managementLegal affairs and risk management are a fundamental part of appropriate legal compliance and corporate structure.
+Legal affairs and risk managementLegal affairs and risk management are a fundamental part of appropriate legal compliance and corporate structure.
 Therefore, experience and knowledge in this category are necessary.

-R&D/technological development/manufacturingKnowledge and experience in cutting-edge technologies (including DX) related to the Company’s business are necessary to continue providing world-class products and services.
+Manufacturing, technology, and R&DKnowledge and experience in cutting-edge technologies (including DX) related to the Company’s business are necessary to continue providing world-class products and services.

 GlobalFor the Company, which aims to have the world’s largest market share, it is important to formulate growth strategies and supervise management of global businesses.
 Therefore, knowledge and experience in overseas business management are required.